 When someone hurts us our first reaction may be to get revenge rather than to forgive.
 However, if we want to love someone the way Christ loves us then we should be willing to forgive.
 Once we experience God’s grace we should want everyone to experience it.
 A common misconception is that by forgive someone, we are excusing their wrong doings.
 This couldn’t be further from the truth.
 Our God is just and by forgiving others we loving them despite their mistakes just as Christ has loved us and trusting God will take care of everything else.

-And I have saved, perhaps, the most difficult for last: pray.
+And I have saved, perhaps, the most trying way to deal with difficult people for last: pray.

 James 5:16 (NIV) says, “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.”